w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 - Bond the DOT of the Stash account.
 These DOT will be put at stake for the security of the network and can be slashed.
-- Select the Controller.
+- Select the staking proxy.
 This is the account that will decide when to start or stop validating.

 First, go to the [Staking](https://polkadot.js.org/apps/#/staking/actions) section.
 Click on "Account Actions", and then the "+ Stash" button.